-The 16-bit timer has the ability to generate an interrupt on period match.
-When the timer count matches the Period register, the T1IF bit is asserted and an interrupt will be generated if enabled.
+The 16-bit timer has the ability to generate an interrupt-on-period match.
+When the timer count matches the Period register, the T1IF bit is asserted and an interrupt is generated, if enabled.
 The T1IF bit must be cleared in software.
 The timer interrupt flag, T1IF, is located in the IFS0 Control register in the interrupt controller.

-When the Gated Time Accumulation mode is enabled, an interrupt will also be generated on the falling edge of the gate signal (at the end of the accumulation cycle).
+When the Gated Time Accumulation mode is enabled, an interrupt is also generated on the falling edge of the gate signal (at the end of the accumulation cycle).